artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 **CSV Column** nameAccessPoints

-**Rule** "Choose provenance, author and other non-subject access points from the archival description, as appropriate.
+**RAD Rule** "Choose provenance, author and other non-subject access points from the archival description, as appropriate.
 All access points must be apparent from the archival description to which they relate."
 (RAD 21.0B) The values in this field are drawn from the Authorized form of name field in authority